Karhusa/F_AMR_project/Table_fixing/00_Merging_Metalog_samples_and_filtered_TSE-object.md

-### 1. Download and check TSE-object
+## 1. Load and Inspect the TSE Object

-Download already existing TSE-object to your local computer and open it with R and check what kind of sample or ACC identifies data includes
+Download the existing TSE object, load it into R, and inspect the sample identifiers.
 ```{r}
 library(tibble)